Caguioa51/libraflow/task_progress.md

 4. **Created admin user creation view** - Built a comprehensive form for admin user creation with validation and preview
 5. **Removed registration links** - Removed "Register" link from guest navigation
 6. **Enhanced security** - All admin routes require both authentication and admin middleware
+7. **Fixed deployment issues** - Resolved syntax errors in BorrowingController.php that were preventing deployment

 ### How to Access Admin User Creation:
 1. Log in as an administrator